teaching-on-testbeds/hello-chameleon/notebooks/transfer.md

 ::: {.cell .markdown}
 ## Exercise: transfer files to and from resources

-While working on a remote host we have to transfer files from remote to local and vice versa.
+While working on a remote host, we will often want to transfer files from the remote host to our local filesystem, or vice versa.

-To move data back and forth between your laptop and remote system that you access with _ssh_, we can use _scp_.
+To move data back and forth between your laptop and a remote system that you access with _ssh_, we can use _scp_.
 The syntax is:

 ```shell
 scp [OPTIONS] SOURCE DESTINATION
 ```
-where SOURCE is the full address of the location where the file is currently llocated, and DESTINATION is the address of the location that you want to copy a file to.
+where `SOURCE` is the full address of the location where the file is currently llocated, and `DESTINATION` is the address of the location that you want to copy a file to.

-When you are transferring a file from a remote host to your laptop, you will run scp from a terminal on your laptop (NOT a terminal that is logged in to the remote host).

 :::